Setting the standard for garden rooms – Sissinghurst

 Just a little further on in the same piece, there is the sweeping statement: “Gardens should be a series of outdoor rooms and should have walls, exits/ entries or passages between the rooms.
 Rooms should be well defined so the viewer is not distracted by what is going on in the next room although they might be tantalized at some point.”

 What happened to open plan living, I ask???
 Are we to be forever locked in to that format of the early twentieth century evident in the great English gardens of Sissinghurst and Hidcote?
 Do not get me wrong.
-Hidcote is our most favourite garden ever, but perish the thought that all New Zealand gardens must follow the formula if they want to be seen as very good gardens.
+We were very impressed by Hidcote when we visited, but perish the thought that all New Zealand gardens must follow the formula if they want to be seen as very good gardens.
 There are other styles of garden design.
 A woodland garden will never be a series of rooms with tight structure.
 A flowing landscape garden in the manner of Capability Brown relies on open spaces, not rooms.
 Must a tiny town section redefine itself as an area of poky little rooms surrounded by high walls?
 All those walls blocking out distraction can be damned oppressive, not to mention expensive if done in permanent landscape materials like brick, plastered concrete block or stone.
 Or high maintenance if done in clipped tall hedging with the added problem that all those hedge plant roots reaching out into the flower borders.
 It is also very difficult to accommodate large trees in those rooms, let alone worrying about the place of the genius loci in such a heavily contrived design.

-Are the defined spaces of garden rooms, seen here at Great Dixter, to become mandatory in good New Zealand gardens?
+Must the defined spaces of garden rooms, seen here at Great Dixter, become mandatory in good New Zealand gardens?

 I could not disagree more.
 Garden rooms are but one device, one way of achieving a desirable end point.
 The underpinning principle is surely that a good garden should never be revealed in its entirety at first glance.
 There should be surprises to be discovered, changes of mood and variations in light and shade.
 The design should entice you to explore further.
 Using different types of plants in different ways is not only practical in that you have varying growing conditions but it also punctuates the changes.